 Example: An acceptable on call arrangement that isn’t work is where an employee carries a pager during non-work hours.

 An employee is considered to be working and owed wages when an employer places additional responsibilities on the employee during on call periods, such as wearing of uniforms or continuously monitoring radio calls which aren’t solely for that employee.

 An employee is considered to be working when directed by the employer to wait at the worksite (on standby).

-- A bonus must be paid in the same manner as normal wages; within 10 days after the end of the pay period subsequent to the one in which the bonus was earned.
+- A bonus must be paid within 10 days after the end of the pay period subsequent to the one in which the bonus was earned.